 The headline: 68% of B.C. businesses haven't considered AI at all.
 Construction sits at the bottom of every sector breakdown, roughly 11% below the Canadian average.
 Regional data in the same report suggests Interior businesses are meaningfully behind Lower Mainland firms on adoption, though the gap varies by sector and firm size.

 For trades and construction companies in Vernon, Kelowna, and across the Okanagan, the adoption gap is a competitive position.
+Not a talking point.
+Whether your business is ahead of or behind the shop bidding against you on the next job.

 Why the Okanagan trails on construction AI adoption